paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 The next section talks about pensions, which aren't too complicated to understand, but Windfall Elimination Provision is pretty complicated - I still have no unpacked this portion.
 Again, we might not need to show this information if it is not pertinent to the user.

+# Questions to Answer
+* Do we want to continue to support multiple calculators to allow users to get the information they need quickly?
+* How many times does a user come back and reuse a calculator?
+* Could we add functionality to save the results or email the results so they don't have to do the calculator again?

 # <a name="outOfScope"></a>Out of Scope
 * [Retirement Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) - This requires authentication